10 Best Yakiniku Restaurants In Singapore | Eatbook.sg

 8. Waa Cow!
 Yakiniku

-You might be already familiar with Waa Cow! for their signature Wagyu and seafood bowls, but new to their empire is Waa Cow!
+You might already be familiar with Waa Cow! for their signature Wagyu and seafood bowls, but new to their empire is Waa Cow!
 Yakiniku in Serangoon Gardens.
-They boast a plethora of beef cuts in 100g or 200g options, ranging from Karubi ($6.90++/$11.90++) and Oyster Blade ($13.90++/$25.90++) to Ox Tongue ($18.90++/$27.90++).
+They boast a plethora of beef cuts in 100g or 200g options, ranging from Karubi ($6.90++/$11.90++) and Oyster Blade ($13.90++/$25.90++) to Ox Tongue ($18.90++/$27.90++)

 They also have other meat choices such as Chicken Thigh ($4.90++) or Pork Belly ($5.90++) to complement their beef selection.
 To add a tantalising punch of flavour to your BBQ meat, you can get their five house-made sauces including Truffle Sauce and Mentaiko Sauce in their Signature All Dips Platter ($3.90++).